 What Matters Most: Your Skills & Experience Sections

 You sport a unique balance of interpersonal and technical skills as a leasing consultant.
-Recruiters want to see that you know your way around negotiations, but also have the paperwork knowledge to call upon once both parties look at the lease and say “yes”!
+Recruiters want to see that you know your way around negotiations, but also have the paperwork knowledge for the moment both parties look at the lease and say “yes”!

-Since your interactions with people are so nuanced in your job position, you can’t afford to bank on vague, generic terms like “communication”.
-Each skill you list needs to tie in directly with your profession and what you accomplish each day.
+Since your interpersonal interactions are so nuanced in your job position, you can’t afford to bank on vague, generic terms like “communication”.
+Each skill you list needs to tie in directly with what you accomplish with tenants and property managers each day.

 Your skills also need to be specific!
 Show recruiters that you know how to make each moment of a conversation count, and that you’ll be ready to handle any type of agreement or contract that comes your way.